Definition:

 4. Fraud detection:

-– Identifies suspicious behavior patterns to prevent transaction fraud.
+– Identifies suspicious behavioral patterns to prevent fraud in transactions.

 – Improves the security of user accounts.